On the Kirchhoff equation with prescribed mass and general nonlinearities

 Recently, Jeanjean, the second author and the fourth author \cite{JeanZhangZhong2021} develop a novel approach to the normalized solutions of Schrodinger equation \eqref{eq:20211119-e7}.
 It is worth mentioning that the classical approach to the normalized solution problem is variational on some suitable manifolds, which heavily depends on the geometry of the energy functional.
 Unlike the classical approach by variational, such a global branch approach does not depend on the geometry of the energy functional.
 So that, they can handle the nonlinearities $g$ in a unified way, which are either mass subcritical, mass critical or mass supercritical.
-One of their main results concerning with normalized solutions is as follows.